FoenixRetro/f256-superbasic/sphinx-docs/guide/crossdev.md

 ## Uploading and Running

-This is written for people with "B" boards which automatically start up into BASIC.
-If you are booting from RAM, or have an A board, it will be slightly different.
+This is written for boards which automatically start up into BASIC.

 Uploading works by loading the ASCII text into memory.
 It is then effectively "typed in" by either the `xload` command or the `xgo` command.
 The first loads the program in (and it can then be listed or edited or run in the normal way).
 The second loads and runs it.